humhub/documentation/docs/develop/stream.md

 the space, profile or dashboard stream.

 The `ContentActiveRecord::$streamChannel` property of your custom content type can be used to overwrite the default stream type.
-Its common practice to set `$this->stream_channel = null` for certain records in order to exclude specific entries from the default wall streams.
+Its common practice to set `$this->streamChannel  = null` for certain records in order to exclude specific entries from the default wall streams.
 An example of a custom stream channel is the activity stream.
 Activity records are not included in the wall streams but are part of an activity sidebar stream.